-City Council requested that the Office of Personnel Resource Management provide analysis of the potential cost-savings of implementing both a Voluntary Time Off Without Pay Program and the CalPERS Two-Years Additional Service Credit Program.
+City Council requested that the Office of Personnel Resource Management provide analysis of the potential cost-savings of implementing both a Voluntary Time Off Without Pay Program and the CalPERS Two-Years Additional Service Credit Program in order to assess whether those programs could provide cost-saving budget alternatives to layoffs.
 This report provides information regarding the potential costs or cost-savings that may result from either or both of these programs.

 The City currently has a voluntary leave program in which employees may request time off without pay.
+It was created in the late 1980s for the specific purpose of saving City funds and provides employees the opportunity to take unpaid leave while retaining accruals and seniority.
 Administrative Instruction 511 details the policies and procedures governing this program.
+Santa Clara County offers a version of this program to its employees; information regarding that program is included in this report.